digreatbrian/CoinTrack/README.md

 # CoinTrack

 CoinTrack is a personal finance tracker designed to help you manage your income and expenses efficiently.
-With CoinTrack, you can easily keep track of your financial transactions, categorize your spending, and visualize your financial data through insightful charts.
+With CoinTrack, you can easily keep track of your financial transactions, categorize your spending, and visualize your financial data through insightful charts

+Thank you !

-# updating ...... in progress!
+# updating ...... in progress!!!